ox-ai/oxdb-lite/README.md

 **ox-db** is an open-source, AI-native vector embedding database tailored for efficient storage and retrieval of vector embeddings.
 It is also designed to support the construction of Retrieval-Augmented Generation (RAG) systems, making it an ideal solution for managing knowledge databases in AI assistant applications.

+ox-db is custamized to run in navtive machine with minimal memory

 ## Installation:

 always build from source for latest and bug free version